Your Brain Map: 84 Strategies for Accelerated Learning

 Relate and Review

-Summarize what you learned from this tutorial.
-Relate what you learned to your everyday life and how you can make it better.
-Use at least 5 of the bolded words from the questions.
-5-sentence minimum.
-You may use the back of this if needed.
+you learned to your everyday life and how you can make it better.
+Use at least 5 of the bolded words from the

 This tutorial showed us how the different parts of the brains have their own functions but still come together as one to allow us to be fully functioning.
 It reminds me of when we did the reading of the women who kept falling down because part of her brain wasn't processing information correctly, and how other parts of the brain took over for that dysfunctional part.
 I thought it was interesting how the tutorial seemed to sectionalize the different parts of the brain rather than presenting it as one coherent piece like the reading did.
 It was cool to go deeper and more specific into the parts of the brain and what makes it up, like learning about the neurons.
 I think its amazing how even though theres so many neurons and so many synapses to get through, our brain manages to go through the cell body, axon, dendrites, and synapses in a flash to make our body do what we tell it to do.
 It was really interesting to see how important neurotransmitters are in the brain and how specialized they are to influence the brain in specific ways.
 I also didn't know that learning music helped strengthen the connection between the two sides of the brain and the matter in the corpus callosum, it would have made convincing my parents to let me do band a lot easier in freshman year.
 There were also new parts of the brain that I didn't know about, like the neo cortex and the pre-frontal cortex, that helps navigate your body and control your personality respectively.